hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

     Optional.
 Default: 10

-..
-    [review] - AJWT: It isn't clear to me what exactly this does or how it works.

-    One of two conditions for termination of the calculation together with ``error_limit``.
-    This specifies the lower limit of the number of blocks used for blocking analysis.
+    The minimum number of optimal reblock lengths required for a calculation to terminate.
+The calculation will not terminate due to the standard error falling below ``error_limit`` until at least this number of optimal reblock lengths are included within the calculation.
+This ensures that our error estimate is reliable at termination.
-    Larger ``min_blocks_used`` ensures a more reliable blocking analysis.
+    Larger ``min_blocks_used`` ensures a more reliable blocking analysis but increases the minimum length of calculations.

 ``blocks_used``
     type: real.